pranavpedd/Portfolio/README.md

 ### References

 Icons are from: <https://icons8.com>
-Pfp and project icons for StockPricePredictor, SpotRecs, and DivUp are from <https://chatgpt.com> using the DALL-E model
+Pfp and project icons are from <https://chatgpt.com> using the DALL-E model
 Fonts were imported from: <https://fonts.google.com/>